ska-sa/katsdpsigproc/doc/accel/kernels.rst

   katsdpsigproc.
 That file contains a lot of C macros and functions to provide portability between OpenCL and CUDA C. For example, it defines the ``KERNEL`` and ``GLOBAL`` macros, which expand to the appropriate keywords for each API.
-On CUDA it also defines the :func:`get_global_id` function.
+On CUDA it also defines the :func:`!get_global_id` function.
 - Instead of :meth:`.AbstractContext.compile`, we're now using :meth:`~katsdpsigproc.accel.build` to compile the code.
 This is a higher-level function that passes the code through mako.